The Objective Of the Gas Show article is to:

 - Flushing effects – overbalance, water loss, formation porosity/ permeability

-- Volume of formation cut – controlled by drill rate, bit diameter
+- The volume of formation cut – controlled by drill rate, bit diameter

 - Size and nature of cuttings – controlled by bit design